ajsb85/carbon82.ai/README.md

 # M-CAD Design in progress

-Please look at the **mcad** folder of this repository to download the STL files for printing purposes.
+Please look at the **mcad** folder of this repository to download the STEP file format for printing purposes.
-We are adding the AMB82-MINI dev board on the top of the headset.
+We are adding the AMB82-MINI dev board in the coming days.

 ![01 131](https://github.com/ajsb85/carbon82.ai/assets/663460/5bfcb378-74a0-4992-ae05-e98cc5cfb026)
 ![01 133](https://github.com/ajsb85/carbon82.ai/assets/663460/e9609ab1-1d26-43dd-b412-5ff63f85ee5d)